 In addition to the existing facilities listed here, the UvA has opened an independent reporting point for undesirable behaviour at CAOP.
 The CAOP will register all the reports it receives before passing them on to the UvA.
 It will also monitor the handling of reports by the UvA to make sure they are followed up.

-Go to more information and contact details on www.reportingpointundesirablebehaviouruva.nl
+You can find more information and contact details at www.reportingpointundesirablebehaviouruva.nl

-If you want to submit a formal complaint regarding undesirable behaviour on the part of a member of staff of the UvA, you can turn to the Complaints Committee.
+If you want to submit a formal complaint about the conduct of a UvA staff member or institution, you can turn to the Complaints Committee.
 The procedure for handling complaints is laid down in the Regulations for Employee and Student Complaints Procedures at the University of Amsterdam.

-Have you observed an unsafe situation or near accident?
-Report what you saw via www.uva.nl/veilig.
+Were you involved in an unsafe situation or near accident?
+Report it via www.uva.nl/veilig.

 Please note 0800 and 0900 numbers are only accessible for people calling from within The Netherlands.

-You can find more information on the UvA policy and initiatives regarding social safety at uva.nl/socialsafety.
+You can find more information on social safety at uva.nl/socialsafety.